Haute Route Ski Tour

 YOUR ADVENTURE PACKAGE

-On arrival day you meet with your guides and fellow climbers at the accommodation for a welcome briefing in the evening.
+On arrival day you meet with your guides and fellow climbers at the accommodation for a welcome briefing and dinner altogether in the evening.
 Here you will have an opportunity to ask any last minute questions as well as share your pre trip excitement with your group.

-- All accommodation and guiding services throughout the trip
+- All accommodation, breakfast and dinners on the trip (7 nights)

 - 6 days of incredible ski touring along the Haute Route